Roulette Odds Explained | Roulette Payouts, Bet Types, Tips, & More

 Here’s how to play roulette at an online casino:

-1. Pick a real money casino from our list of recommended options.
+- Select a reputable online casino from our list of recommended options.

-7. Click the spin button and wait for the roulette ball to land on a pocket.
+- Click the spin button and wait for the roulette ball to land in one of the numbered pockets.

-Once the ball lands, you can see if you’ve lost or won your bet, which gets paid automatically.
+Once the ball lands, you can see if you’ve won or lost your bet, which is paid automatically.
 (You may also click the spin button while the ball spins to get a faster result.)
 Then, you can choose to re-bet from the previous round or place a new wager(s).

 Rules of Roulette

 The object of roulette is correctly guessing which pocket the ball will land in after it spins around the wheel.
-Players can view betting limits for each roulette table, while in-game settings usually depict different inside and outside wager amounts.
+Players can view the betting limits for each roulette table, while in-game settings typically display different inside and outside wager amounts.
 Click the paytable to view the game’s payouts.

 For land-based roulette, make sure to follow proper casino etiquette.
 Dress appropriately, don’t drink too much, and remember to get your chips directly from the dealer.